dibikhin/tic-tac-toe-web-go/README.md

 ## Acknowledgments
 Thanks to:
 - [A Tour of Go](https://tour.golang.org/welcome/1) — For the idea
-- [Tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) — A lot of insights about the game
+- [Tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) — Some insights about the game